How to Scale Regional Load Balancers

-Scaling a load balancer lets you adjust its performance to its workload by changing the number of nodes the load balancer contains.
-You can scale load balancers up or down at anytime to meet your traffic needs.
+Scaling a regional load balancer adjusts its performance to its workload by changing the number of nodes the load balancer contains.
+You can scale regional load balancers up or down at anytime to meet your traffic needs.
+You cannot scale global load balancers.

 You can scale a load balancer to adjust its performance to its workload.
 Scaling changes the number of nodes the load balancer contains.
 You can scale load balancers up or down at anytime to meet your traffic needs.